Getting Off to a Good Start

 Building an Inclusive Syllabus

-Many of us recycle the same language we’ve used in previous syllabi and think of a syllabus in the same way as we did when we were undergraduates.
-But perhaps we should think a bit more intentionally about the tone and subtle messages we send, so we are both informative and welcoming.
-We can try to insure both that students learn what they need to know about the course and that we want to partner with them in learning.
+Thinking intentionally about about the tone and subtle messages we send in the syllabus can help us be more informative and welcoming.
+We can try to insure that students learn what they need to know about the course while also communicating that we want to partner with them in learning.

 Research (summarized in Palmer et al.) suggests that a syllabus “written in a friendly, rather than unfriendly tone evoked [student] perceptions of the instructor being more warm, more approachable, and more motivated to teach the course.”
 Approachability can motivate students and make them more likely to seek out a professor when struggling.

 The same applies to language about the policies related to religious holidays or the Honor Code.
-We can simply repeat the boilerplate language the university tells us to use, or we can go further to adapt it to make clear our sincere commitment. (“The Honor Code means a lot to me, so I want to make sure you understand…”) We can also model our commitment by using proper citations for legally permissible photos.
+We can simply repeat boilerplate language, or we can adapt it to make clear our sincere commitment. (“The Honor Code means a lot to me, so I want to make sure you understand…”) We can also model our commitment by using proper citations for legally permissible photos.

 Whatever policies you choose, you can see differences in how a “warm” and “cold” syllabus might express them.